TypeTime/TypeIsland/README.md

 - [ ] Certain words may be in a different text color and will act as powerups if typed correctly
 - [ ] Multiply damage done if user has a combo going, which will be based on their speed and accuracy
 - [ ] User views tutorial on initial launch
+- [ ] User can access settings and stats

 ### 2. Screen Archetypes